James Edward Budgett Meakin: Personal life

 James married Kate Alberta Helliwell from Chicago on 6 June 1900, and they had one son, Denzil Edward Budgett-Meakin (1901–1974).
 They lived in Hampstead, north London.
 His siblings distinguished themselves in several fields.
 His sister, Annette Mary Budgett Meakin, was made an honorary member of the Goethe Society of Weimar for her scholarly work on the friendship of Goethe and Schiller, written in three volumes.
-She and her mother were the first Englishwomen to cross Asia on the Trans-Siberian Railway and her book, "The Ribbon of Iron" describes this experience.
+She and her mother were the first Englishwomen to travel to Japan on the Trans-Siberian Railway and her book, The Ribbon of Iron, describes this experience.

 His brother, Harold (1870–1907) was a physician in the Indian Medical Service and was awarded the Military Order of the Dragon for organising a field hospital at the relief of Peking and the Waziristan Medal at the blockade of Waziristan.

 His sister Dr. Ethilda Budgett Meakin Herford (1872–1956), was Medical Superintendent of the Victoria Hospital for Women in Calcutta from 1904 to 1907 before she married and had four children.
 She later studied psychoanalysis and became Director of the British Hospital for Functional Nervous Disorders in Camden Town.

 James' youngest brother, Sidney (1874–1941) was a prisoner of war in World War I and was valuable to his fellow prisoners because of his extensive knowledge of German and his ability to act as an interpreter.